-We are extremely mindful of the wellbeing of not just our pupils, who we miss dearly, but of you the families, parents and carers also.
-If you are struggling to cope and feeling overwhelmed - you are not alone; you are important and it is ok to ask for help.
+We are extremely mindful of the wellbeing of not just our pupils,but of you the families, parents and carers also.
+If you are struggling to cope and feeling overwhelmed you are not alone; you are important and it is ok to ask for help.

-Under the 'Agencies for Support' folder is a PDF file for 'Support in the City - Portsmouth' which lists a variety of places in which you could seek support during these surreal and unsettling times.
+Under the 'Agencies for Support' folder is a PDF file for 'Support in the City - Portsmouth' which lists a variety of places in which you could seek support.

 There are also Social Stories which may help to explain the scenario with your children and a number of resources in the side bar menus to help with all areas of wellbeing.

-Each week, we will be adding some additional ideas to our websites to support our pupils' physical, emotional and mental wellbeing as this is vitally important and we feel is a priority for our community.
+We will be adding additional ideas to our websites to support our pupils' physical, emotional and mental wellbeing as this is vitally important and we feel is a priority for our community.

 Suggested Websites to Support Wellbeing:

-https://www.youthsporttrust.org/ - regularly updated resources to support families who are at home
+Youth Sport Trust regularly update resources to support families who are at home

 Mental and Emotional Wellbeing